 Women who are taking synthetic estrogens such as Premarin, Prempro and the birth control pill will most likely have low thyroid function due to the excess estrogen.
 Many times, cleansing the body of excess estrogen and ensuring proper estrogen metabolism in the liver can clear the symptoms of hypothyroidism.

 Pregnenolone or “the mother of all hormones” is made from cholesterol mainly in the adrenal glands.
 As its name suggests, it is the precursor to all of your sex hormones including testosterone, estrogen, progesterone, DHEA and cortisol.
 Pregnenolone is found in its highest concentration in the brain and is important for memory and brain function.
 Research has shown that those with low thyroid function also have low pregnenolone levels.
-We use time-released pregnenolone in our patients with adrenal fatigue to rebuild the adrenal glands when they are exhausted.
-Most of the pregnenolone taken will convert into cortisol which is good if the adrenal glands are exhausted and not producing enough cortisol.
+We use time-released pregnenolone in our patients for a slower release over time.
 Remember that too much cortisol inhibits thyroid function but on the flip side you need some cortisol to convert inactive T4 into active T3.
 Patients tend to notice an instant increase in energy and memory and have an improved sense of well-being once they begin taking pregnenolone.

 DHEA is a steroid hormone produced in the adrenal gland.
 There is plenty of research showing that patients with low DHEA levels also have low thyroid function.
-Like pregnenolone, DHEA is given to our patients who have adrenal fatigue to rebuild the adrenals.
 DHEA is not taken for long periods of time, however, as it can cause hormonal imbalances if not taken correctly.
 DHEA has its own effects in the body including proper immune function, fat burning, muscle building, tissue repair, proper liver function and energy production.
 DHEA will also convert into other sex hormones such as estrogen and testosterone.
 When DHEA is given to a woman, it will most likely convert into testosterone but in a man it will most likely convert into estrogen.
 DHEA received a lot of press as an anti-aging hormone which led to abuse of its over-the-counter availability.
 DHEA should not be taken without proper testing first and it should be taken in the lowest dose possible.

 Cortisol is made in the adrenal gland to raise blood sugar into the normal range but chronic elevations of cortisol can lead to blood sugar problems.
 Cortisol in high doses is a catabolic hormone meaning it breaks down the body’s tissues.
 Cortisol also eats away at the area of the brain that is involved in memory known as the hippocampus.
 Cortisol is also required for an adequate immune response to infection so if you have trouble recovering from infections you may have inadequate adrenal gland function.
 Cortisol converts into cortisone which is your body’s natural anti-inflammatory.
 Too much cortisol will suppress TSH (thyroid-stimulating hormone), inhibit the conversion of inactive T4 into active T3 and also directly block thyroid hormone receptors.
 Cortisol is required, however, to convert inactive T4 into active T3 making it very important for proper thyroid hormone function.

-The adrenal glands should nearly always be treated before the thyroid is treated due to the fact that too much thyroid hormone can make already fatigued adrenals even worse.
+The adrenal glands may need to be treated before the thyroid is treated due to the fact that too much thyroid hormone can make already imbalanced adrenals even worse.
 I have also found that once the adrenals are functioning optimally, many patients’ thyroid symptoms resolve indicating it was not a thyroid problem in the first place.